inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 (Tests should all pass - but output has no colour-coding.)

-Run our first End-2-End test in isolation (ET and display) - output should be fairly self-explanatory:
+To run our first End-2-End test in isolation (ET and display) - output should be fairly self-explanatory:

 ```